 Click to perform one of the following tasks:

 - Log off: close all active user sessions

-- Sleep: put the PC to sleep
+- Sleep: put the system to sleep

-- Restart: reboot the PC
+- Restart: reboot the system

-Logged on users will appear on the dashboard.
+Logged on users will appear in the dashboard.
 Refresh the page if they don't.
 To take a picture of the user's desktop, click on .
 Click Download to save the screenshot.
 Click Recent to view the last 4 snapshots.